When does the shuttle operate?

 How are stops be identified?

-There are signs (like that below) posted at each stop, except the Hyatt (the vans will simply pull into the front door area).
+There are signs (like that below) posted at each stop.
 There is a dedicated shelter on the left side of the Metro Kiss and Ride parking lot (as one exits the Metro, beyond the County bus bays, branded as the linkRTC stop).
 The vans are also wrapped with the linkRTC brand for easy identification.

 Example shuttle stop signage and illustration of shuttle bus wrapped with linkRTC branding